Posts

 Showing posts from March, 2026

-On 2/20/2026, I met Fadia for a tutoring session from 3:30 to 4:30 pm.
-During our session, we discussed transportation here in the U.S and how it differed from her home in Kuwait.
+Date/Time: 2/20/2026, 3:30 PM Location: CIES Student Lounge Topic/Skill: Cultural Discussion Feedback provided to the tutee: Transportation and expression in the US Lesson(s) about tutoring and/or the tutee you learned: During our session, we discussed transportation here in the U.S and how it differed from her home in Kuwait.
 We then transitioned to talking about cultural differences she has encountered in her time here, since coming to the states, not just including transportation and learning to drive, as well as the different types of expressions and biases she has faced.

 Emma Baker TS #15 (Catalina)